rajdipthepower/Machine-Learning/ML Implementations from scratch/Readme.md

 \end{array}$$

 ### Why the Custom Model Outperformed Sklearn:
 * **Thresholding & Early Stopping:** While Sklearn uses `min_impurity_decrease`, this implementation utilizes a custom `info_gain_thres`.
-This allowed the model to split to a more optimal depth, capturing finer pixel nuances that Sklearn's default pruning might miss.
+This allowed the model to explore deeper splits, capturing finer pixel nuances that default pruning might miss.
-* **Information Gain Nuance:** Differences in the precision of Information Gain calculations and the specific handling of continuous pixel thresholds allowed this model to achieve higher predictive power on the test set.
+* **Information Gain Nuance:** Precise handling of continuous pixel thresholds and Information Gain formulas allowed this model to maintain higher predictive power on the test set without significant overfitting.

 ---

 ## 🚀 Technical Highlights

-* **Extensive EDA:** Before any modeling, each dataset underwent rigorous Exploratory Data Analysis to identify outliers, multi-collinearity, and class imbalances.
+* **Data-First Approach (EDA):** No model was built without first performing comprehensive Exploratory Data Analysis to identify outliers, multi-collinearity, and class imbalances.
 * **ANN Optimization:** The Feed-Forward Neural Network achieved an impressive **~96.67% accuracy** on MNIST.
-L2 regularization was used to significantly narrow the generalization gap.
+The addition of L2 regularization proved vital in narrowing the generalization gap.
-* **Mathematical Convergence:** The EM algorithm for GMM successfully converged to true distribution parameters with a minimal MSE of **~0.071**, proving the stability of the manual implementation.
+* **Mathematical Convergence:** The EM algorithm for GMM successfully converged to true distribution parameters with a minimal MSE of **~0.071**, validating the stability of the manual implementation.
 * **The Scaling Verdict:** In K-Means clustering, analysis proved that while unscaled data might show lower inertia, scaled data is statistically superior for identifying distinct classes (ARI ~0.716).

 ---